mmcquillan/protocli/README.md

 - Type: string

 ### response
-- Description: A response to show when the command is written
+- Description: A response to show when the command is written (you can also list responses)
 - Default: none
 - Type: string